-6 Ways To Help Your Bird Dog with Anxiety
+6 Ways To Help Your Bird Dog With Anxious Behavior

 There are a number of culprits that can stress a dog out, such as separation, unfamiliar visitors, a change in weather, loud noises or novel sounds.
 Sporting dogs, in particular, could demonstrate anxious behaviors over a disruption in routine or location, whether it be due to travel or going to a new trainer.